geosolutions-it/MapStore2/docs/user-guide/geoprocessing-tool.md

 This tool aims to provide a set of geo-processing utilities on layers present in map.
 WPS calls are made by the tool to produce the result to be displayed in the map.
 Supported WPS processes are *geo:buffer* and *gs:IntersectionFeatureCollection* (the [WPS plugin](https://docs.geoserver.org/latest/en/user/services/wps/install.html) need to be installed for your GeoServer version in order to use this tool).

 !!! note
-    The **GeoProcessing Tool** is not included by default in the MapStore configuration but it can be configured within an [application contexts](application-context.md#configure-plugins) if needed.
+    The **GeoProcessing Tool** is not included by default in the MapStore configuration but it can be configured within an [application contexts](application-context.md#configure-plugins) if needed or directly included in the standard [application configuration](../developer-guide/local-config.md).

 By clicking the **GeoProcessing Tool** <img src="../img/button/geoprocessing-button.jpg" class="ms-docbutton"/> button, available in the [Side Toolbar](mapstore-toolbars.md#side-toolbar), a panel opens so that the user can choose the geographic operations between **Buffer** and **Intersection**.